Try resolving disagreements before they become a bigger problem.

 - Pay the application fee of $50 or apply for a fee waiver.

-Review the applications for dispute resolution fact sheet.
+Review the applications for dispute resolution info sheet.

 Review the deadlines for applying for dispute resolution fact sheet.